zyrolasting/denxi/examples/README.md

 # Xiden Examples

-If you've finished Xiden's guide, use this directory to study and practice it by example.
-You'll pick up more as you go, since everything boils down to launchers and package definitions.
+If you've finished the guide, you've been sent here to practice.
+You'll pick up a lot as you go, since we're just talking about launchers and package definitions.
 You'll see comments every now and then asking you to look up something with `raco docs`.
 Do so.
 It will give you experience with the reference material.
-Once you feel comfortable with the reference material, you won't need the examples anymore!
+Once you are comfortable with the reference material, you won't need these examples.
+You can also open a PR to add your own!

 ## After the Guide